-French Dip Sandwich: A Comfort Food Classic
+Why the French Dip Sandwich Wins as Comfort Food

 Lately, I’ve been craving a French dip sandwich.
 I could eat sandwiches nearly every day.
 They’re just one of those foods that feel personal, satisfying, and comforting all at once.
 But there’s something about a French dip that feels soul soothing.